 Brian is passionate about musical outreach, within his own communities and internationally.
 Dr. Gnojek has been a part of teaching residencies in Nairobi, Kenya, Arusha, Tanzania, and Chicago, Illinois.
 Brian has also volunteered in the Philippines and southern India as a volunteer with Artists Striving to End Poverty (ASTEP).

 Brian has taught privately for much of his career, from beginning students to masterclasses at the university level.
-He has taught students from age ten to forty, and enjoys the challenge, and reward, of finding the right way to explain concepts to each individual student.
+He has taught students from age ten to eighty-five, and enjoys the challenge, and reward, of finding the right way to explain concepts to each individual student.

 Brian loves cooking, and is attempting to cook every burger from the Bob’s Burgers cookbook, as well as every recipe from Stir-Frying to the Sky’s Edge.
 He also loves traveling, whether to the Pyramids of Giza halfway around the world, or to the World’s Largest Catsup Bottle in Collinsville, Illinois.

 Brian earned his Doctor of Musical Arts degree at the University of Wisconsin-Madison and a Professional Studies Certificate in Orchestral Performance at the Manhattan School of Music.
 He holds a Bachelor of Music degree in clarinet performance from Florida State University, and a Master of Music degree from the University of Minnesota.
 His principal teachers are Burt Hara, Frank Kowalsky, Alicia Lee, Mark Nuccio, and Fred Ormand.